- Are you a mother who has difficulty breastfeeding her baby?

 - Waiting until after the frenum is revised may reduce the causes of reflux and need for medication.

-Criteria Indicating possible need for Frenectomy- Infant
+Criteria Indicating the possible need for Frenectomy- Infant

 - No latch